What Are Cloud Computing Costs?

 Spot instances allow users to access spare cloud capacity at heavily discounted rates, sometimes up to 90% less than on-demand prices.
 However, they come with the trade-off of availability, as instances can be terminated or reclaimed by the provider when demand spikes.

 This model is particularly suitable for non-critical, flexible workloads like batch processing, data analysis, and testing, where sudden interruption is manageable.
-To maximize cost savings, it’s advisable to design applications with fault tolerance and scalability in mind when using spot instances.
+To maximize cloud cost savings, it’s advisable to design applications with fault tolerance and scalability in mind when using spot instances.

 Savings Plans